ssnepenthe/recipe-scraper/README.md

 # recipe-scraper
 A recipe scraping library which makes it easy to scrape recipes from popular sites around the web.

 Current site support is still limited.
-See [issue #1](https://github.com/ssnepenthe/recipe-scraper/issues/1) for a full list.
+A full list is available in [SITE-SUPPORT.md](SITE-SUPPORT.md).

 ## Requirements
 Composer, PHP 7.0 or later.